65 Truly Extraordinary Uses for Household Staples You Already Own

 Shaving cream cleans tables

 To clean up marks, glue, or paint from a table, try this teacher’s trick: Spray a dollop of shaving cream on the surface and spread with a dry sponge.
 Leave for five to 15 minutes.
 Wipe off with a damp sponge.
 Essentially condensed soap, shaving cream will leave the table squeaky clean.
+Try out these clever uses for coffee filters.

 Butter tubs double as water dishes